desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 #### Import

-Once the owner of `example.com` informs the existing signing parties of the joining Child DNS Operator's nameserver hostnames, the existing parties can use an algorithm similar to the one given in (#bootstrapping) to query and validate the joining operator's ZSK
+Once the owner of `example.co.uk` informs the existing signing parties of the joining Child DNS Operator's nameserver hostnames, the existing parties can use an algorithm similar to the one given in (#bootstrapping) to query and validate the joining operator's ZSK